jchatel/quickmail-next-docs/integrations/setting-up-api-v2.md

 }
 ```

-> Note: This only pulls up the list of inboxes/email senders in the account.
-It doesn't pull up stats related to the inboxes such as opens, clicks, replies, sent emails, etc.
+> Note: This only pulls up the list of email accounts in the account.
+It doesn't pull up stats related to them such as opens, clicks, replies, sent emails, etc.

----

 ### Creating campaigns